work7z/LafTools/docs/en_US/README.md

 # 🚀 Getting Started

-## 0. Refactoring

-Recently, we are refactoring the architecture of LafTools based on next.js, below steps may changed as needed.

 ## 1. Setup System Environment

 For the sake of simplicity, let's say that you've cloned this repository to either `C:\Usersjerry\project\laftools-repo` on Windows or `/Users/jerry/projects/laftools-repo` on Linux/MacOS, then you should declare env and set config below in your file **~/.bashrc**, or simply execute them before running any command.